-**MORE THAN 1000 PARENTS ATTENDED ORIENTATION LAST SUMMER
+**APPROXIMATELY 1,100 PARENTS ATTENDED ORIENTATION LAST SUMMER

 A number of you have already visited Bradley’s campus to help your student make the right college selection.
 Your on-campus orientation experience goes well beyond your introductory visit.
 At Bradley, our philosophy is that the success of students is dependent on a triadic relationship which exists between the University, parents/family members and students.
 It is essential that ALL of us play a role in a student's college experience and personal development.

 To give you an idea of material that will be covered during the parent program, we have created a sample schedule to preview.
 This sample should not be construed as a final schedule.
 When you arrive on campus, you will receive a complete and up-to-date schedule that also includes times and session locations.
 Except for certain workshops, parents and students are involved in separate, exclusive schedules.
 Pre-planning may be necessary for buying textbooks together, to arrange for “who has the car” or simply to meet to compare notes.
 To view this sample schedule, click here.

 For parents attending sessions 1-12, limited accommodations are available in a single occupancy residence hall.
 If you stay in the residence hall, your bedding and a towel will be provided.
 Items you will need to bring include:

 - flat sheets provided; we suggest bringing fitted twin sheets

 - alarm clock

 When packing for travel, keep in mind that parents and students will be staying in two different residence halls.
 Parent accommodations are not available for session 13 (in August just before move-in day) due to students moving into their residence hall assignments for the fall semester.
 If you prefer to stay in a hotel, please refer to our list of local hotels that offer special Bradley rates.